fisik-yum/nafprompt/README.md

 ### Configuration

 `nafprompt` can be configured by setting the `PROMPT` variable in your `.bashrc`.
-If left unconfigured or blank, it will default to the hardcoded prompt.
+There is no default prompt, and if unset it will be blank.
 ```
 export PROMPT="your-prompt-here"
 ```

 #### Configuration Syntax

-In `nafprompt`, configuration and styling is achieved by wrapping appropriate keywords in `{}` curly braces, with colons and semicolons used to pass options to `constructor.go`
+In `nafprompt`, configuration and styling is achieved by wrapping appropriate keywords in `{}` curly braces, with colons and semicolons used to pass options to `constructor.go`.
+Nonexistent configuration options will be ignored.

 ##### Simple Keywords